mleray/TodoReact/README.md

 Before starting the app, make sure that you have both NodeJS and npm installed.

-In order to launch the app, move to the app folder and type the following commands:
+Move to the app folder and type the following commands to install necessary packages:

 ```
 npm install react react-dom --save